bvergara87/blueprint-takehome-2/README.md

 ### Architecture Improvements

 - Migrate to a microservices architecture for better scaling
-- Implement a message queue (RabbitMQ/Kafka) for async operations
+- Implement a message queue (Kafka or the like) for async operations
 - Add a separate analytics service for reporting
 - Consider using an API gateway for better request routing
 - Add WebSockets for real-time features